ARPA-SIMC/moncic-ci/doc/image-maintenance.md

 run `monci update`.
 You may want to schedule running `monci update` regularly, to keep your images up to date.

-A maintenance procedure runs a few steps in sequence:
+A maintenance procedure for an image configured as `distro:` (without `extends:`):

+1. The `maintscript:` script configured in the image, if present
-1. For images configured with `distro:`: a distribution-specfic upgrade command, like `apt-get update; apt-get -y upgrade` or `dnf upgrade -q -y`
+2. If the image configuration does not specify a `maintascript:` script, a default distribution-specfic upgrade command, like `apt-get update; apt-get -y upgrade` or `dnf upgrade -q -y`

-2. For images configured with `extends:`: the whole maintenance procedure of the parent image (which may in turn have a parent image, and so on)
+For images configured with `extends:`:

+1. Moncic-CI recursively runs the whole maintenance procedure of the parent image (which may in turn have a parent image, and so on)
-3. The `maintscript:` script configured in the image, if present
+2. The `maintscript:` script of the image, if present.

-This means that the distribution-specific upgrade command of the base distribution is always executed first, followed by the sequence of maintscripts of all parent images from the top down, and the image maintscript as the last command.
+This means that the sequence of maintscripts of all parent images from the top down is executed first, followed by the the image maintscript.
+If no image maintscript is configured for an image that does not use `extends:`, then a distribution-specific default upgrade command is run instead.

 ## Image dependencies and monci bootstrap